Australia plans major spending plus surplus in 3 years

 A new levy on Australia's five largest banks was expected to raise about AU$1.5 billion ($1.1 billion) a year.

+The Australian Bankers Association described the new tax as "inherently risky," blaming speculation that the measure might be included the budget for banks losing AU$14 billion ($10 billion) in value on the Australian stock market earlier Tuesday.

-The levy that Australians pay for their universal health care system would increase to help pay for a newly established disability insurance scheme.
+The levy that Australians pay for their universal health care system would increase from 2 percent of their income to 2.5 percent to help pay for a newly established disability insurance scheme.

+The center-left opposition Labor Party accused the conservative government of delivering a tax cut for millionaires and a tax hike for every working Australian.
+A 2 percent so-called Temporary Budget Repair Levy paid on incomes exceeding AU$180,000 ($133,000) over three years ends in July.

 Universities will get 2.5 percent less government funding over the next two years and students will have to pay more for their degrees.